 Southern Israel: Oversupply in new developments has led to slight price drops, with 11,000 unsold units in the Southern District as of mid-2023.

-Negev Region: Government-backed tech parks (e.g., Ben-Gurion ATP) and a 85% jump in apartment sales are transforming the area into a rental yield hotspot.
+Negev Region: Government-backed tech parks (e.g., Ben-Gurion ATP) and a marked rise in apartment sales are transforming the area into a rental-yield hotspot.

 3. Demographic and Lifestyle Trends